 Hells of Beppu 別府地獄めぐり

-Eight bubbling onsen hell spots with a hippo and alligators in residence
+Seven bubbling onsen hell spots with resident alligators

-You can witness the same expulsions of gas, iron oxide-rich steam and bubbling hot mud that have continued to spook guests and locals since the beginning of time, and see the animals who make some of these onsen their unlikely homes.
+You can witness the same expulsions of gas, iron oxide-rich steam and bubbling hot mud that have continued to spook guests and locals since the beginning of time.

-- Experiencing all eight hells, each with distinctive characteristics
+- Experiencing all seven hells, each with distinctive characteristics

 - Trying an egg and pudding steamed in these natural hells